-The absence of appreciating the outcomes of my attempt in trying to identify my distinctiveness, and failure in accepting the status of my life; led myself to conceal my feelings under a mask.
+The absence of appreciating the outcomes of my attempt to identify my distinctiveness, and failure in accepting the status of my life led me to conceal my feelings under a mask.
 Undesirably I focused on my adversities and past mistakes while masking was weakening my light.
-For I was far from God; I did not know who God was, and became ashamed of opening my heart to God.
-I blindly allowed the rowdiest negative past of my upbringing, of numerous futile attempts, of my age and my level of education, distort how I perceived things.
-Masking quietly, was burying myself to darkness.
+For I was far from God; I did not know who God was and became ashamed of opening my heart to God.
+I blindly allowed the rowdiest negative past of my upbringing, of numerous futile attempts, of my age and my level of education, to distort how I perceived things.
+Masking quietly was burying myself in darkness.
 The darkness of suffering in silence caged me to a deep lonely, cold, and narrow grave, while my mind was becoming a war zone of confusion.
-I was emotionally in the dark and battled to hear God, while unreasonably became excessively selfless trying to be there for everyone, as I struggled to save myself.
-The devil created comfort out of my discomfort of being ashamed and slyly blindfolded myself to normalise the abnormal behaviours.
+I was emotionally in the dark and battled to hear God, while unreasonably becoming excessively selfless trying to be there for everyone, as I struggled to save myself.
+The devil created comfort out of my discomfort of being ashamed and slyly blindfolded myself to normalize the abnormal behaviors.

 The downside of masking was, I was quick to act without thinking things through.
-In my reasoning I was slowly losing my identity.
-Masking imprison one’s mind with intent to produce negative outlooks.
-You find yourself normalising the abnormal behaviours insensitively pushing others to accept you as you are.
+In my reasoning, I was slowly losing my identity.
+Masking imprisons one’s mind with the intent to produce negative outlooks.
+You find yourself normalizing the abnormal behaviors insensitively pushing others to accept you as you are.
 The results will give you name(s) and you cannot hide your stunts of:

 • co-dependency or